Cash Flow to Debt Ratio

 From this result, you can see that Company X has debt payments in excess of its cash from operations, since its cash flow only covers 87% of its total debt.

-While a cash flow to debt ratio well above 1, or 100%, tells you that a company has ample cash available to service its debts, that doesn’t necessarily mean that a value of less than 1 should be avoided where a potential investment is concerned.
+While a cash flow to total debt ratio well above 1, or 100%, tells you that a company has ample cash available to service its debts, that doesn’t necessarily mean that a value of less than 1 should be avoided where a potential investment is concerned.

 When a ratio is low, it’s important to find out why, before dismissing it as unacceptable.

-Many large and successful corporations operate with cash flow to debt ratio values of less than 1, and these are warranted in many cases.
+Many large and successful corporations operate with cash to debt ratio values of less than 1, and these are warranted in many cases.

 Because the total debt figure used in the ratio includes short-term debts and long-term debts, as well as the current portion of any longer term obligations, the final value can fluctuate from one measurement period to another.

-To get the most accurate picture from the cash flow to debt ratio, it’s best to estimate any debt obligations over the period being measured, in order to account for any short-term borrowings being acquired or paid off, and any recognized debt acquisitions that may be looming in the future.
+To get the most accurate picture from the cash to debt ratio, it’s best to estimate any debt obligations over the period being measured, in order to account for any short-term borrowings being acquired or paid off, and any recognized debt acquisitions that may be looming in the future.